When creating copy for your dream therapy client, it’s essential to avoid big words, technical jargon, and “me statements.”

 3. Finally, you can talk about yourself.

 That’s where I come in.
 Over the past two decades, I have helped many families reconnect with their loved ones.
 Through a compassionate and inclusive approach, we will discover exactly where your relationships are getting stuck … and learn ways to bring you all closer together.

 4. Bring it back to them and give the reader something to do.

 If you would like to learn more about therapy can help your family, please reach out today.

 How to start writing your therapist website copy

 Now that you’ve got your dream therapy client and an outline of how to write to them, all that’s left to do is open your favorite word processor and get started.

 I recommend writing a flow of consciousness first and editing it down later.

 In fact, you don’t even need to write full sentences.
 Just write down phrases and ideas that you like.
 Often, these can become call-outs or headers within your text.
 For example, “live the life you love” could make a great intro to a paragraph about “why you need therapy.”

-Also, keep in mind that nothing is ever final.
+Also, keep in mind that nothing is ever final when it comes to therapist copywriting.
 This is the internet – not a printed publication.
 You can always change, tweak, and rewrite later.
 For now, just have fun … and go get that dream client!